unovue/radix-vue/docs/content/components/select.md

 ### Controlling the value displayed in the trigger

 By default the trigger will automatically display the selected item `ItemText`'s content.
-You can control what appears by chosing to put things inside/outside the `ItemText` part.
+You can control what appears by choosing to put things inside/outside the `ItemText` part.

 If you need more flexibility, you can control the component using `v-model` props and passing `slot` to `SelectValue`.
 Remember to make sure what you put in there is accessible.